CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 JWS (JSON Web Signature) is a part of the JWT specification.
 It defines how messages are signed.
 JWS defines algorithms for all three Producer Levels:

  - For Level 3 (default), the `rs256` algorithm is used.
- - For Level 2, the `hm256` algorithm is used.
+ - For Level 2, the `hm256` algorithm is used to provide a checksum.
  - For Level 1, the `none` algorithm is used.

 For Level 2, a well-known, public HMAC256 'secret' is defined.
 For Level 3, Producers create RSA Public / Private Key Pairs and sign their messages.
 The Authority operates a Public Key Server to host the public keys.